-As it is shown in Figure 2, the lowest germination index (GI) for all the HPH conditions tested was obtained when the extracts were diluted to 1 g L-1, and this GI decreased as the pre-treatment pressure increased.
-As can be observed in Figure 1, cell disruption increased along with the treatment intensity, reaching maximum disruption at 800 bar.
-Therefore, it is possible that the lower GI obtained at such high pressures could be due to the higher concentration of the determined stimulant compounds, which exert a toxic effect on the seeds affecting their growth.
-Authors such as Charles and Hemingway (1965) reported that this higher GI obtained at the lowest concentrations might be due to the presence of some plant-growth regulators, micro and macro nutrients that cause an inhibitory effect on the seed growth when these compounds exceed a certain concentration.
-On the other hand, when extracts were diluted to 0.1 g L-1, higher GIs were obtained, except when the biomass pre-treatment was performed at 800 bar, where a maximum GI of 98% was achieved.
+As is shown in Fig. 2, the lowest germination index (GI) for all the HPH conditions tested was obtained when the extracts were diluted to 1 g L-1, and this GI decreased as the pretreatment pressure increased.
+As can be observed in Fig. 1, cell disruption increased along with the treatment intensity, reaching maximum disruption at 800 bar.
+Therefore, it is possible that the lower GI obtained at such high pressures could be due to the higher concentration of the particular stimulant compounds, which exert a toxic effect on the seeds, thus affecting their growth.
+Authors such as Charles and Hemingway (1965) reported that this higher GI obtained at the lowest concentrations might be due to the presence of some plant-growth regulators, micro and macro nutrients that cause an inhibitory effect on seed growth when these compounds exceed a certain concentration.
+On the other hand, when extracts were diluted to 0.1 g L^{-1} , higher GIs were obtained, except when the biomass pretreatment was performed at 800 bar, for which a maximum GI of 98% was achieved.
 Apparently, in this latter case, it was necessary to further dilute the extracts to reduce the concentration of the biostimulant molecules.
-This effect has been reported by other authors such as Kumar and Sahoo (2011), who also observed growth inhibition in Triticum aestivum var.
+This effect has been reported by other authors, such as Kumar and Sahoo [12], who also observed growth inhibition in Triticum aestivum var.
 Pusa Gold along with an increase in the seaweed liquid extract concentration.
-Some authors as Niemann and Dörffling, (1980) have described the presence of inhibitory complex that avoid the plant growth in the bioassays.
-It is supposed by these authors that some bioactive compounds as abscisic acid (ABA) produced shoot growth suppression when they act on their own or forming inhibitory complex with other biomolecules such as lunularic acids, salicylic acid and other unidentified compounds.
-This fact could be the reason of obtaining results which show inhibitory effect on the bioassays applied in this work when the pre-treated microalgal biomass of Scenedesmus sp. and moreover when the microalgal extracts are diluted to the highest concentration, 1 g L-1, because of the highest concentration of these biomolecules responsible of the growth inhibition.
-Authors as Plaza et al., (2018) analysed the hormone content in the hydrolysed of Scenedesmus sp. and Arthrospira sp. and determined an ABA content of 3718.3 and 1.03 ng g-1 in both microalgae respectively, among others phytohormones such as gibberellins or salicylic acid.
+Some authors, such as Niemann and Dörffling [19], have described the presence of an inhibitory complex that deters plant growth in the bioassays.
+It was supposed by these authors that certain bioactive compounds, such as abscisic acid (ABA), produced shoot growth suppression when acting on their own, or formed an inhibitory complex with other biomolecules such as lunularic acids, salicylic acid and other unidentified compounds.
+This might be the reason for the results obtained in this work, showing an inhibitory effect on the bioassays applied when the pretreated Scenedesmus sp. microalgal biomass are diluted at the highest concentration, 1 g L-1; given that the biomolecules responsible for growth inhibition are also at their highest concentration.
+Authors such as Plaza et al. [23] analysed the hormone content in hydrolysed Scenedesmus sp. and Arthrospira sp., and determined an ABA content of 3718.3 and 1.03 ng g-1 for each microalgae, respectively, along with other phytohormones such as gibberellins or salicylic acid.